andrew/ultimate-awesome/README.md

 - [awesome-flinto](https://github.com/domenicosolazzo/awesome-flinto) - Awesome list of resources for Flinto.
 - [awesome-game-studies](https://github.com/electricjones/awesome-game-studies) - An awesome list of resources for game studies, sciences, and art.
 - [awesome-internettime](https://github.com/ERnsTL/awesome-internettime) - List of Awesome Swatch Internet Time Tools.
+- [ZF-awesome-apps](https://github.com/exakat/ZF-awesome-apps) - Curated list of applications using Zend Framework 3 and 2.
 - [readme-components](https://github.com/FabianHMzz/readme-components) - 🎉 Compilation of different awesome components and badges that you can add to your README.
 - [awesome-health-datasets](https://github.com/fabianofilho/awesome-health-datasets) - Open datasets in Healthcare.
 - [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.